-In summer 2017, dwarf shrub tundra had the coolest summer temperatures.
-The other three vegetation types (excluding tree/riparian shrub) had almost identical mean values, and the distributions largely overlapped (Fig. 9c, d).
-In 2018, the difference between dwarf shrubs and the other vegetation types was much smaller and the mean summer slope was almost equal for lichen, dwarf shrub, and tall shrub tundra, while tussock tundra warmed at a slightly lower rate.
+tree/riparian shrub) have had almost identical mean values and the distributions largely overlap overlapped (Figure 9c, d).
+In 2018, the difference between dwarf shrubs and the other vegetation types was much smaller and the mean summer slope is was almost equal for lichen, dwarf shrub, and tall shrub tundra, while tussock tundra warmed at a slightly lower rate.
 Some locations had negative summer slopes in 2018 as the end of summer was relatively cool.
-The temperature difference between the two years was much larger than the variability between vegetation types.
+The temperature difference between the two years is was much larger than the variability between vegetation types.
 The 2018 mean summer air temperature was 2.7 °C cooler than in 2017.
-This difference translated into topsoil temperatures which were, on average per vegetation type, 1.3-2.2 °C colder in 2018, with the smallest difference for dwarf shrubs.
-The small difference between vegetation types was also reflected in the low fraction of July mean temperature variance (12%) that could be explained by the vegetation type (Table 2).
-Lichen tundra featured slightly higher cumulative degree days than the other three vegetation types, which all showed similar values on average (Fig. 9e).
-Even though the influence of vegetation type on cumulative degree days was statistically significant, vegetation only explained 7% of the observed variability (Table 2).
+This difference translates translated into topsoil temperatures which arewere, on average per vegetation type,

+1.3-2.2 °C colder in 2018, with the smallest difference for dwarf shrubs.
+The small difference between vegetation types is was also reflected in the low fraction of July mean temperature variance (12%) that can could be explained by the vegetation type (Table 2).
+Lichen tundra featured slightly higher cumulative degree days than the other three vegetation types, which all showed similar values on average (Figure 9e).
+Even though the influence of vegetation type on cumulative degree days is was statistically significant, vegetation only explains explained 7% of the observed variability (Table 2).

-There was a weak association between active layer thickness and vegetation type.
-On average, we found deeper active layers below lichen and dwarf shrub tundra compared to tussock and tall shrub tundra (Fig. 10i).
+There is was a weak association between active layer thickness and vegetation type.
+On average, we found deeper active layers below lichen and dwarf shrub tundra as compared to tussock and tall shrub tundra (Figure 10ai).
 The variability in active layer thickness within each vegetation type was substantial.
-Correspondingly, vegetation was only weakly related to active layer thickness at the end of summer as it explained only 34 % of the variability between different locations (Table 2).
+Correspondingly, vegetation was only weakly related to active layer thickness at the end of summer as it explains explained only 34% of the variability between different locations (Table 2).